richard-cox/dashboard/docs/developer/PLUGINS.md

 ```

-You should now be able to run the UI again wtih:
+You should now be able to run the UI again with:

 ```
 yarn dev